Data Architecture Principles

 2. Use the provided list of principles here as a reference or starting point.

-3. Collect the business process flow diagrams (BPMN), data diagrams (DMN) application components diagrams (UML and ArchiMate) that and IT Infrastructure diagrams (Azure, Amazone, Citrix, or IBM models) are or should be affected by the data architecture principles.
+3. Collect the business process flow diagrams (BPMN), data diagrams (DMN), and application components diagrams (UML and ArchiMate) that and IT Infrastructure diagrams (Azure, Amazone, Citrix, or IBM models) are or should be affected by the data architecture principles.

 4. Identify how processes, data, applications, and IT infrastructure are or should have been affected by the principles.